IU-PR/Capstone_project/content/docs/2025/edhub/week4.md

 The frontend team focused on improving the visual design, usability, and fixing key issues across the platform:

-- **Landing Page**: A new standalone landing page introduces users to the platform before registration;
+- **Landing Page**: A new standalone landing page introduces users to the platform before registration.
 - **Authentication Improvements**: Added validation for email format, name, and password complexity.
-Improved user feedback during login/registration;
+Improved user feedback during login/registration.
 - **Design & Styling**: Unified styles across all pages using clean CSS.
 Replaced LMS text with a scalable SVG logo.
-Updated overall layout for better clarity;
+Updated overall layout for better clarity.
 - **Bug Fixes**: Resolved infinite request loop on app start.
 Fixed navigation buttons like Back to Course Feed and Add Parent.
 Improved assignment/material creation experience with real-time feedback.
+- **Functionality**: Developed ability to leave course as students, parents and teachers.
+Updated assignment page to include the ability to submit and view the answer as a student, as a parent see child's submission, and as a teacher to see all children's submissions.

 ## DevOps